CamilaJaviera91/sql-mock-data/README.md

 - This script:

-    - Creates 1 million fake employee records
+    - Creates 1 million fake employee records.

-    - Each with realistic personal and job data
+    - Each with realistic personal and job data.

-    - Saves them across 12 cleanly named CSV files
+    - Saves them across 12 cleanly named CSV files.

-    - Makes sure names and phones are unique
+    - Makes sure names and phones are unique.

-    - Can be scaled easily or reused for testing, demos, or training
+    - Can be scaled easily or reused for testing, demos, or training.

 ### ✅ Example Output: